mweidner037/list-positions/README.md

 Value    | 'C'     'h'     'a'     't'
 ```

-This library provides positions (types `Position`/`AbsPosition`) and corresponding list-as-ordered-map data structures (classes `List`/`Text`/`Outline`/`AbsList`).
-Multiple lists can use the same positions (with the same sort order), including lists on different devices - enabling DIY collaborative lists & text editing.
+This library provides positions (types Position/AbsPosition) and corresponding list-as-ordered-map data structures (classes List/Text/Outline/AbsList).
+Multiple lists can use the same positions (with the same sort order), including lists on different devices - so you can use this library to implement _collaborative_ lists & text, on top of a variety of network architectures.

 ### Example Use Cases

-1. In a **text document with annotations** (comments/highlights), store the text as a List of characters, and indicate each annotation's range using a `start` and `end` Position.
-That way, when the user inserts text in front of an annotation, the annotation stays "in the same place", without needing to update start/end indexes.
+1. In a **text document with annotations** (comments/highlights), store the text using our Text class (a list of characters), and indicate each annotation's range using `start` and `end` Positions instead of regular array indices.
+That way, when the user inserts text in front of an annotation, the annotation stays "in the same place".
-2. In a **todo-list app built on top of a database**, store each todo-item's position as part of its database entry, and sort the items using a List/AbsList at render time.
+2. In a **todo-list app built on top of a database**, store each todo-item's Position as part of its database entry, and sort the items using a List at render time.
 Using positions lets you insert a new todo-item in the middle of the list (by assigning it a position in that spot) or move a todo-item around (by changing its position).
-It works even for a collaborative todo-list built on top of a cloud database.
+This works even for a collaborative todo-list built on top of a cloud database.
-3. In a **text editor with suggested changes** (from collaborators, AI, or local drafts), store each suggestion as a collection of `(position, char)` pairs to insert or delete.
-When the user accepts a suggestion, apply those changes to the main List.
+3. In a **text editor with an edit history**, store the history of `(position, char)` pairs that were inserted or deleted.
+By correlating these positions with the text's current `(position -> char)` map, you can see where text came from ("git blame") and compute exact diffs between historical states.
+You can even revert edits in the history, or "cherry-pick" edits across history branches.
 4. To make a **collaborative text editor**, you just need a way to collaborate on the map `(position -> char)`.
 This is easy to DIY, and more flexible than using an Operational Transformation or CRDT library.
 For example:
-   - When a user types `char` at `index`, call `[pos] = list.insertAt(index, char)` to insert the char into their local List at a (new) Position `pos`.
+   - When a user types `char` at `index`, call `[pos] = list.insertAt(index, char)` to insert the char into their local list at a new Position `pos`.
 Then broadcast `(pos, char)` to all collaborators.
-Recipients call `list.set(pos, char)` on their own Lists.
+Recipients call `list.set(pos, char)` on their own lists.
-   - Or, store the map in a cloud database.
-You can do this efficiently by understanding the [structure of Positions](#bunches).
-(See our [demos](https://github.com/mweidner037/list-demos#readme) for various cloud databases.)
    - Or, send each `(position, char)` pair to a central server.
 The server can choose to accept, reject, or modify the change before forwarding it to other users - e.g., enforcing per-paragraph permissions.
-It can also choose to store the map in a database table, instead of loading each active document into memory.
+   - Or, store the `(position -> char)` map in a cloud database that syncs for you.
+You can do this efficiently by understanding the [structure of Positions](#bunches).
+(See our [demos](https://github.com/mweidner037/list-positions-demos) for collaborative rich-text editors on top of various cloud databases.)

 ### Features

 **Performance** Our list data structures have a small memory footprint, fast edits, and small saved states.
-See our [benchmark results](#performance) for a 260k op text-editing trace.
+See our [benchmark results](#performance) for a 260k operation text-editing trace.

-**Collaboration** Lists can share the same positions even across devices.
-Even in the face of concurrent edits, Positions are always globally unique, and you can insert a new position anywhere in a list.
-To make this possible, the library essentially implements a list CRDT ([Fugue](https://arxiv.org/abs/2305.00583)), but with a more flexible API.
+**Collaboration** Lists on different devices can share the same positions.
+Even in the face of concurrent edits, positions are always globally unique, and you can insert a new position anywhere in a list.
+To make this possible, the library essentially implements a list CRDT ([Fugue](https://arxiv.org/abs/2305.00583)), but without the restrictions that come with CRDTs - ultimately, each List is a local data structure that you can edit at will.

 **Non-interleaving** In collaborative scenarios, if two users concurrently insert a (forward or backward) sequence at the same place, their sequences will not be interleaved.
 For example, in a collaborative text editor, if Alice types "Hello" while Bob types "World" at the same place, then the resulting order will be "HelloWorld" or "WorldHello", not "HWeolrllod".

-**Flexible usage** There are multiple inter-compatible ways to work with our positions and lists.
-For example, you can ask for a [lexicographically-ordered version of a position](#lexicographic-strings) to use indendently of this library, or [store list values in your own data structure](#outline) instead of our default List class.
+**Escape hatches** You can make use of the library without storing all of your data in one of our data structures.
+In particular, you can ask for a [lexicographically-ordered version of a position](#lexicographic-strings) to use independently of this library, or [store list values in your own data structure](#outline) instead of our default List class.

 ### Related Work